-The Big Consults were funded by the National Adoption Strategic Team Regional Adoption Agencies (RAA) leaders programme RAA funded by the Department of Education.
+The Big Consults were commissioned by the National Adoption Strategy Team via the Regional Adoption Agencies (RAA) Leaders Programme, which is funded by the Department for Education.

 Summary Report

 Growing up adopted

 Respondents tell of a damaging lack of honesty and openness in their childhoods which has shown some improvement in contemporary adoption.
 "Matching" is perceived as more successful now, while transracial and transnational adoption, which respondents viewed mainly in negative terms, has decreased.